Why you need a Florida Motorcycle Accident Attorney

 - Tires: Factory ties may have been installed improperly or there may be issues with the tires themselves.

-How to Prepare a Florida Damage Claim
+How to Prepare a Florida Motorcycle Accident Damage Claim

-You were injured in a motorcycle accident, you have sought medical treatment and are in the process of recovering, you want to pursue civil litigation for damages.
+You have been injured in a motorcycle accident, you have sought medical treatment and are in the process of recovering, you want to pursue civil litigation for damages.
 What do you do and how should you go about it?
 Our team of expert personal injury attorneys will help you prepare.
 We will help you asses the damages by reviewing the following:

 Medical expenses: Medical expenses are the key to any successful injury claim, insurance adjusters will review your medical history from your initial treatment to therapy.
-In order to succeed we will need to document all of your treatment, your medical bills, prescriptions and projected future medical care.
+In order to succeed we will need to document all of your treatment, your medical bills, prescriptions, and projected future medical care.

 Lost income: Based on your injuries, you may have been forced to miss work during your recovery, in many cases defendants may be held liable for lost income.
 In addition, they may also be responsible for future lost earnings or if you are not able to return to work additional judgments because of that.

 Property damage: In most motorcycle accidents, there will be damage, it can be as simple as a broken light or worse total damage to the motorcycle.
 Other damages could include electronic devices or protective equipment.
-In most situations we will be able to seek property damages against the at fault party or their insurance company.
+In most situations we will be able to seek property damages against the at-fault party or their insurance company.

-Emotional Distress: There may be long term emotional distress due to the motorcycle crash or even through the recovery process.
+Emotional Distress: There may be long-term emotional distress due to the motorcycle crash or even through the recovery process.
 You might experience depression, PTSD, or anxiety.
 In some cases, you may be triggered by sounds or sights which may need therapy now or in the future.

 Punitive damages: These are damages that are meant to punish the defendant not to compensate the victim.
 In the State of Florida, punitive damages cannot exceed $500,000 or three times the plaintiff’s compensatory damages.
 In order to be able to recover punitive damages, the plaintiff must be able to show that the defendant acted negligently, with malicious intent or intentional misconduct.